Skip Top Navigation Bar

 Have students do a gallery walk with post-it notes to add comments related to data that might have been forgotten and needs to be added.

-Activity 2: Improve Game Data
+Improve Game Data

 Have students improve their lists of data for their games (from the discussion above) by adding the data types for each piece of data.

-Activity 3: Flash Card Warm-up
+Flash Card Next Day Warm-up

 Write descriptions of data on index cards.
 As students enter the classroom, provide each students with one of the cards.
 Have them write the data type for their description on the back of the card.
 Ask them to share with a student next to them and explain why they choose that data type.
 Does their partner agree or disagree?
 Is their another data type that might be suitable?